Statistical Methods in Network Science and Data Analysis

 13 Midterm test

-14 Information networks
+14 Sampling in networks

-16 Link prediction
+20 Link prediction

 Problem description and evaluation metrics.
 Local similarity indices.
 Global similarity indices.
 Applications of the problem of link prediction.
 Classification of partially labeled nodes.